alem0lars/configs_book/osx/configurations/software/list/development/unity.md

    $ ln -s "/Volumes/Unity/Library/Application Support/MonoDevelop-Unity-4.0" "${HOME}/Library/Application Support/MonoDevelop-Unity-4.0"
    ```

-Now you can start MonoDevelop without any troubles :)
+Now you can start `MonoDevelop` without any troubles :)

 #### (Optional) Setup the Projects directory

-Not only the Unity application but also the projects should be stored in a case-insensitive filesystem, otherwise Unity will just crash.
+Not only the `Unity` application but also the projects should be stored in a case-insensitive filesystem, otherwise `Unity` will just crash.

 There are some options available:

-* The simplest is to create a directory inside the unity volume:
+* The simplest is to create a directory inside the `Unity` volume:

   ```ShellSession
   $ mkdir "/Volumes/Unity/Projects"
   ```

-* If you don't like the option above (*like me*), another option is to create a dedicated volume for unity project (e.g. a volume called `Unity Workspace` stored in `~/Develop/Workspaces`).
+* If you don't like the option above (*like me*), another option is to create a dedicated volume for `Unity` project (e.g. a volume called `Unity Workspace` stored in `~/Development/Workspaces`).

-## Unity Web Player
+## `Unity Web Player`

 ### Installation